aimms/documentation/webui/dev-tut-1.rst

 So what just happened?
 When developing widgets for AIMMS WebUI, you must be aware, that we have optimized AIMMS WebUI for End-user usage.
 When you navigate to a new page using the navigation menu, AIMMS WebUI will not reload itself from disk, it will *only* load the contents of the new page.
-Therefore until we reload the whole browser page, it will not pick up any changes in your javascript code.
+Therefore until we reload the whole browser page, it will not pick up any changes in your JavaScript code.

 Now that we know that our new widget has not been loaded yet, press &lt;F5> (or use the reload button) so that AIMMS WebUI reloads *with* our new widget.